Our primary goal is to show the main KPIs and provide a comparative view of other KPIs or products using interactive visual elements.

+14. On the Home tab, click Conditional Formatting, and then click Manage Rules.
 Select the ‘Format all cells based on their values’ rule type option.
 This is the easiest way to create kpi based conditional formatting.

-15. To insert a slider in Excel go to Developer Tab –> Insert –> Scroll Bar).
+15. To insert a slider in Excel, go to Developer Tab –> Insert –> Scroll Bar).

-16. Right click on the Scroll Bar and click on ‘Format Control’.
+16. Right-click on the Scroll Bar and click on ‘Format Control’.
 This will open a Format Control dialogue box.

 - Current Value: 1